 The task of evaluating and monitoring of credit risk arising from financial instruments is undertaken by ALC.
-The Company has internal limits by issuer or counterparty and by credit ratings.
-These limits are actively monitored to manage the credit and concentration risk.
-These limits are reviewed on a regular basis.
+The Company has internal limits by issuer and counterparty according to their investment credit ratings, which are actively monitored to manage the credit and concentration risk, and are being reviewed on a regular basis.
 The creditworthiness of retakaful operators, issuers and banks is assessed on an annual basis by reviewing their financial strength through published credit ratings and other publicly available financial information.